 Too much equity in your vehicle can still result in a creditor (other than your vehicle lender) seizing it.

 Our last few blog posts were about an important new Oregon law which went into effect this last July 1, 2013.
 This law can be very beneficial to Oregon residents filing bankruptcy.
-Please see the first blog post of this series, “New Oregon Law Makes Filing Bankruptcy Even Simpler and Safer” by clicking on that title, and the rest of the series in the column to the left or by clicking here.

 The primary beneficial effect of the law is that it allows Oregon residents to protect more of their possessions when filing bankruptcy.
 The law accomplished this by allowing people in Oregon for the first time to use a set of property exemptions contained in the federal Bankruptcy Code.
 Up until then, they were restricted to using the usually less generous Oregon set of exemptions.